ISPM15 - Solid Wood Packaging Country Implementation Dates

 Australian Packing Declarations

 Packing Declarations are an essential tool for sourcing barrier information in relation to imported containerised cargo consignments.
 Packing declarations have replaced the requirements for shipping companies to provide quarantine codes on manifests and/or bills of lading.
-AQIS has provided a general instruction to the Australian Chamber of Shipping (ACOS) that Quarantine Codes no longer need to be provided.
+The Department of Agriculture and Water Resources has provided a general instruction to the Australian Chamber of Shipping (ACOS) that Quarantine Codes no longer need to be provided.

 Changes for LCL Requirements